grimme-lab/xtb_docs/source/enso_doc/enso_setup.rst

     > mv ensorc_new ~/.ensorc

-It is mandatory for ``ENSO`` to find the correct paths to your programs within your  global configuration file *.ensorc*:
+It is mandatory for `enso` to find the correct paths to your programs within your  global configuration file *.ensorc*:

 .. code-block:: text